sitesauce/website/content/collections/marketing/wordpress.md

     description: 'Forget about password sharing!
 Your sites can be shared with your whole team for no additional cost.'
     icon: person
 features_cta: 'See pricing'
-features_title: 'What''s in for me?'
+features_title: 'What''s in it for me?'
 features_description: 'Enjoy all the benefits static sites provide while keeping the ease of editing WordPress gives you.'
 steps_testimonial:
   -